medriadi/AirBnB_clone_v3/README.md

 # AirBnB Clone - The Console
 The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
 The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
 A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.

+### Fork Information
+This fork is part of the ALX Software Engineering course.
+It includes the following changes:

+- Added new functionalities to the command interpreter
+- Implemented the ability to create, retrieve, update, and delete objects
+- Improved the serialization and deserialization process using JSON
+- Added unit tests for the models and console

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)
 * Retrieve an object from a file, a database etc...